b2a10/codingground/README.md

 7/29/16: <strike>Lost exercises 35 and 36... as well as the small program text game I was messing around with.
 Damn internet connection...</strike> Nevermind, it fixed itself for a first.

-8/01/16: 'ex36.py' is an almost full fledged game, though it stopped loading and saving in codingground so I had to stop unfortunately.
+8/01/16: 'ex36.py' is an almost full fledged (albeit very, very tiny) game, though it stopped loading and saving in codingground so I had to stop unfortunately.
 I will certainly try to pick it up on a home computer in the future if I have time.
 Moving on to the rest of the "Learn Python the Hard Way."

+8/04/16: Exercise 45 is a game of some sort, but will still be labeled ex45.py

 ---

-Evidently anything I do on the (wonderful) "Coding Ground" site gets put here, and I'm also working on a country simulation type idea, whcih is lumped in here along with my Python progress.
+Evidently anything I do on the (wonderful) "Coding Ground" site gets put here, and I'm also working on a country simulation type idea, which is lumped in here along with my Python progress.